PatrickJS/NG6-starter/README.md

 * Component component file, or directive file will will also `import` its dependencies
 * Component template
 * Component controller
+* Component styl, a stylus file for the component. can replace with css, less, or sass
 * Component spec with passing tests already written

 You can create all this by hand, but it gets old fast!